The IOB Guide for T1D: Part 2

 Why shortening AIT works for tighter glucose management

 Consider someone who consistently runs high at 2 to 3 hours post-meal due to carbohydrate underestimation.
 With AIT set at 5 hours, the system may show substantial IOB and suppress a correction, because it assumes insulin is still active.
 But if much of that insulin is still dealing with unabsorbed carbohydrate, a correction may in fact be physiologically appropriate.
-So they shorten AIT to 2 hours, which reduces displayed IOB sooner and allows more aggressive corrections.
+So they shorten AIT to 2 hours, which reduces displayed IOB sooner and allows stronger corrections.

-How a 2-hour AIT allows the full correction dose that a 4-hour AIT blocks — and the hidden physiological cost
+How a 2-hour AIT allows the full correction dose that a 4-hour AIT blocks and the hidden physiological cost

 On paper, that looks logical.
-But physiologically, there is still correction insulin working in the background — about 2 units.
+But physiologically, there is still correction insulin working in the background, about 2 units.
 The result: you may overshoot by roughly 2 units.

-Now imagine there is no food involved, just a very high glucose — say 20 mmol/L (360 mg/dL) — and you are correcting every two hours.
+Now imagine there is no food involved, just a very high glucose, say 20 mmol/L (360 mg/dL), and you are correcting every two hours.
 Because the algorithm treats bolus insulin as effectively gone at 2 hours, it keeps offering full corrections each time.
 But in reality, some insulin from the previous dose is still active.
 This is where insulin stacking risk rises quickly.

-Not user error — model architecture
+Not user error: model architecture

 The predictable results are: unexpected exercise hypoglycaemia, late crashes after stacked corrections, and loss of trust in the bolus calculator.
 This is not about good or bad settings.
 It is about what you are optimising for.